erikandersson96/portfolio-project-five/README.md

 At the `checkout page` the user will be asked to fill out the form of details, delivery info and payment card.
 If the user is logged in and never bought anything they can tick the
 `Save info` checkbox underneath the form to save their information for future purchases.
 Now the user will need to cklick on `Complete Order` as a final step to process the purchase.
 A yellow transparent loading overlay (like in Boutique Ado) will pop up with two spinning arrows and a success message will pop up.
 The user will now see a thank you text above and the order, deliver to and billing information below.
+The user will get a confirmation email about their order.

 The user can update their information about delivery and so on on their `Profile` page.